aws-samples/achievement-microservices/README.md

 To send messages, you can either:

-- use AWS Console, go to Simple Queue Service, find a queue with `InQueue` in its name, then go to `Send and receive messages`
+- use AWS Console, go to Amazon SQS, find a queue with `InQueue` in its name, then go to `Send and receive messages`
 - use AWS CLI, for example
   - `aws sqs send-message --queue-url <YOUR QUEUE URL> --message-body file://test/testMessage.json`